alxndrTL/Landing-Starships/README.md

 - ### About the physical simulation and the landing

-  TODO : decaller le tout non?

   ​	In reality, to achieve a landing, Starship will essentially be able to control the throttle level of its 3 engines, the gimbal of these engines, the RCS side thrusters and the position of its body flap and top fins.

   ​	In the simulation I created, the atmosphere was not considered and thus the agent doesn't get to control the position of the flaps.
 Furthermore, I chose to only provide to the agent one throttle level, firstly because then the RL problem was a discrete action problem, and also because from physical point of view, achieving landing with the full throttle is optimal (more on that later).
 Apart from that, the agent lands the Starship using TVC (engine gimballing) with a 7° angle (that number comes from what the Merlin engine is capable of on the Falcon 9's first stage).
 The agent can of course turn off and on the 3 main engines, as well as a total of 4 RCS thrusters, to help stabilize the orientation of the rocket.
 With the combination of TVC and RCS, the agent can thus control the roll and pitch of the rocket (the yaw control is neglected)

   ​	At the start of the simulation, the rocket spawns at an altitude of about 5 km, with a random initial velocity and in the belly flop position (again, with a bit of random initialization).
 The center of mass of rocket is set at about 2/3 from the top of the rocket.
 A landing is considered successful if the speed of the rocket at touchdown is less than 5m/s and the rocket stands upright.

   ​    Interestingly, no matter the reward function used, the agents always converged on one special (and very efficient) landing profile : the suicide burn, or, as SpaceX calls it, the hoverslam.
 This kind of maneuver, well know of KSP players, is simple : fire the main engine to slow down at the very last moment.
-As pointed out by Scott Manley (@DJSnM) in his video (https://www.youtube.com/watch?v=T3_Voh7NgDE), this maneuver, while being dangerous, is the most optimal one to land considering the fuel it requires.
+As pointed out by Scott Manley ([@DJSnM](https://twitter.com/DJSnM)) in his [video](https://www.youtube.com/watch?v=T3_Voh7NgDE), this maneuver, while being dangerous, is the most optimal one to land considering the fuel it requires.
 For those wondering, yes the reward function only rewards the agent of successfully landing (regardless of the fuel it used for landing), but the overall learning algorithm tries to maximize the reward per timestep.
 So for example, during 100k timesteps, if you use a safe landing method, then you will be able to achieve less landings than if you used the hoverslam technique, because it is way more fuel as well as time efficient.

   ​	The first limitation of this simulation is of course that it doesn't take into account the atmosphere.
 It follows that precise trajectories and speeds are not followed.
 Also, another limitation is that the agent is able to turn off and on the 3 main engines instantly (1) and for an unlimited number of times (2), and same for the RCS.
 This does not really reflects reality as the main engines are complex machines which (1) doesn't start instantly and (2) can't restart for a large number of times.